 When I reached the shop, my mind was instantly put at ease.
 I was trying to figure out a way to NOT spend all my money!

-During my first weekend, I decided to take a walk around the area I was living in and came across Yoyogi Park, which is a MUST see.
+During my first weekend, I decided to start my dream journey by taking a walk around the area I was living in and came across Yoyogi Park, which is a MUST see.
 It’s a large, public city park with lakes, fountains and forested area.

 It’s the perfect picnic location – which is why I decided to have a picnic in the park [with lots of snacks, of course]!